 - Patient Assistance Program Center, RxAssist - learn about ways to use pharmaceutical company programs and other resources to help reduce your medication costs.
 Look at our database and frequently asked questions to get started. https://www.rxassist.org/patients

-- Liberty Pharmacy Monthly Tip - Let’s talk “insomnia,”a common non-motor symptom of PD.
+- Liberty Pharmacy Monthly Tip for January - Let’s talk “insomnia,”a common non-motor symptom of PD.
 I recommend to avoid these over the counter medications:

 ✔ Advil PM

 ✔ Anything with diphenhydramine or doxylamine...
 Even though diphenhydramine can for some folks improve symptoms of PD and was historically frequently used in this population, it's long term use has shown to increase risk for dementia, urinary incontinence, and memory impairment.
 RECOMMEND: Alternative nonprescription options include melatonin,valerian (watch for drug interactions and avoid with liver disease), light therapy, and improving sleep hygiene.
 Feel free to call Dr.Kunal Nagarsheth, PharmD,RPh for any questions.

 Liberty Pharmacy TIP for the Month of February: